-oneworld carriers sweep board in Airline Strategy Awards20 July 2004
+oneworld carriers sweep board in Airline Strategy Awards20 Juillet 2004

 oneworld carriers swept the board again in the latest industry awards.
 The grouping's partners accounted for four of the six 2004 Airline Strategy Awards presented last night by leading industry magazine Airline Business.
 Members of other alliances did not receive one mention between them.